OpenSkool/OpenSkool/README.md

 Open the [Keycloak Admin panel](http://localhost:8080/admin) and log in with your root credentials. (`keycloak` / `keycloak` when using Docker)

 Create [a realm](https://www.keycloak.org/docs/latest/server_admin/index.html#configuring-realms) called "os-local" for your local "Skool" to store your local users in.

+#### Create user

+You'll need to create a user in your Skool Realm in order to use the App.